SIGMOD 2019 Programming Contest - Parallel Radix Sort

 In a Nutshell

 Some points are quoted from our discussion forum as all implementations from the finalist teams share some similarities.
-And big thanks to Zhaoxing, without who our two-people team can never make it to the finalist team.
-Even though one of professors, who wasn’t much help, thought our staff is not “research” enough to be a senior-level CS grad class project, we nailed it anyway.
+And big thanks to Zhaoxing, without whom our two-people team can never make it to the finalist list.
+Even though one of the professors, who wasn’t much help, thought our staff is not “research” enough to be a senior-level CS grad class project, we nailed it anyway.
 And it is interesting to see many renowned research projects are spin-offs from programming contests, like Apache Spark, AlexNet and Heterogeneous Parallel Virtual Machine.
 It’s been fun.
 Period.